-The Asus ROG Strix GL502, on the other hand, strikes the perfect balance between portability and power.
-In its 1.2-inch frame, this 15.6-inch laptop comes loaded with a Nvidia GTX 1070 with 8GB of video memory, a card we're used to seeing in 17-inch monster machines like the Gigabyte P57X.
+Those days are over now that the Asus ROG Strix GL502 has arrived.
+It’s one of the first ultra-light gaming laptops that managed to find a balance between power and portability.
+With its 1.2-inch frame, this 15.6-inch laptop comes loaded with an Nvidia GeForce GTX 1070 and 8GB of VRAM – a graphics card that used to be exclusive to hulks like the Gigabyte P57X.

 Asus has slowly been edging its way away from the done-to-death black and red color scheme found on most gaming laptops.
 Instead of crimson highlights, the GL502 has orange trim accenting its black paint job.
 It's not a grand departure like the titanium and copper design found on the Asus ROG GX700 and ROG G752, but it's a start.

 Though, we almost wish Asus would have stuck to the purely black and red motif, as the keyboard backlighting is still red.